Cypress Creek station

 Cypress Creek station is a Tri-Rail commuter rail station in Fort Lauderdale, Florida.
-The station is located on North Andrews Way, west of North Andrews Avenue (SR 811) and I-95, and south of West Cypress Creek Road.
+The station is located on North Andrews Way, west of North Andrews Avenue (SR 811) and Interstate 95 (I-95), and south of West Cypress Creek Road.

 Originally opened to service June 12, 1989, the station features a park and ride lot along West Cypress Creek Road between North Andrews Avenue and I-95.
 Another parking lot is located across the tracks at a cul-de-sac named Northwest 59th Court.

 History

 The station was originally scheduled to open on January 9, 1989, with the rest of the Tri-Rail system, but construction delays pushed its opening back a few months.
 Cypress Creek station opened on June 12, 1989.

 Station layout

 The station has two side platforms, with parking and buses west of the southbound platform.